 Understanding engineering designs is a basic skill expected of all engineers.
 It is essential because graphics communication and documentation using 2-D drawings and 3-D computer models are a universal means of communicating a design idea clearly, and allowing the idea to be converted into physical products.
 This module is for students in their first year of studies.
 Student progress shall be assessed through drawing assessment and assignment, final design project, presentations and final report.

-This course introduces students to modelling and analysis of dynamic systems, with particular emphasis on free and forced oscillations, and investigation of the system response.
+This module introduces students to modelling and analysis of dynamic systems, with particular emphasis on free and forced oscillations, and investigation of the system response.
 Deriving the solution of the resulting differential equations and the application to simple vibration problems.

 The module will introduce materials properties and their selection in mechanical design, joining processes including welding and adhesive bonding, and forming processes for metallic and polymeric materials.